The Nightcomers-1972

 The Nightcomers (1972) is a disappointing prequel to Henry James’ 1898 novella The Turn of the Screw, which had already been adapted into the 1961 film The Innocents.

-The dreadful title is neither catchy nor means anything specific to the film.
-The lackluster and unmemorable result is jarring given the masterpiece that is The Innocents.
+The dreadful title is neither catchy nor specific to the film.
+The lackluster and unmemorable result is jarring, given the masterpiece that is The Innocents.

-Unclear is whether the intention was to build on the film or directly base it on the novella forgetting The Innocents.
+It’s unclear whether the intention was to build on the film or to base it directly on the novella, forgetting The Innocents.

-Not worth the effort is to ruminate over the answer.
+It’s not worth the effort to ruminate over the answer.

 The most interesting comparison is that the film was released the same year as The Godfather (1972), in which the iconic role of Vito Corleone, the mafia head of household, and arguably the best role of Marlon Brando’s career, was created.